EconomistHenson/EconomistHenson/README.md

 - program evaluation issues related to labour market programs
 - use of robots and fake accounts on social media
 - environmental issues, particular global warming
+- remote work, in this COVID age it will take a lot to get me into an office

 📫 Being in Ottawa for decades, so I easy to find
 - I am fairly active on social media